storyfeet/irrigate/rules.md

 The Tax per Action increases by £1 with each extra action starting at a cost of £2 for the second action.

-    Example: Alice Rotates her own Land tile for free, then purchases an Unowned Tile for £8, finally Alice pays Bob £4 to Rotate one of his tiles.
+    Example: Alice Rotates her own Land tile for free, then purchases a State Tile for £8, finally Alice pays Bob £4 to Rotate one of his tiles.

-    To perform these 3 actions, Alice must also pay a Multi Action Tax of £0 + £2 + £3 = £5
+    To perform these 3 actions, Alice must also pay a Multi Action Tax of £2 + £3 = £5

-    Her Total cost is therefor £13 to the bank, and £4 to Bob.
+    Her Total cost is therefor £17.
+That is £13 to the bank, and £4 to Bob.

 You may not perform an action if you cannot pay the tax.